Xortdan/TBot/README.md

 - stop
 - restart

-Optionally append 1 or 2 to perform the operation on the selected instance.
+Optionally append 1 or 2 to perform the operation on the selected instance (for example: "./starter.sh start2").

 # CHANGELOGS
 version 0.0.2